Water supply and sanitation in England and Wales: History of joint England and Wales operations (up to 2013)

-History

 Local government service provision (before 1973)

 Before 1973 water and sanitation services were provided by water undertakings and sewerage and sewage disposal authorities respectively.
 Until the 1950s there existed over a thousand water undertakings, with administrative boundaries similar to those of local government boundaries.
 By the early 1970s their number had been reduced to 198 by a gradual consolidation process aimed at achieving economies of scale.
 Out of the 198 water undertakings 64 were run by individual local government authorities, 101 by joint boards comprising several local government authorities, and 33 were statutory privately owned water companies, some of which date back to the Victorian era.
 At the same time there were over 1,300 sewerage and sewage disposal authorities, most of them run by individual local government authorities.
 The sector thus was highly fragmented.

 Water resources management was entrusted to 29 river authorities created in 1965.
 Their responsibilities included water conservation, land drainage, fisheries, control of river pollution and, in some cases, navigation.